fuankarion/Vision17/Lab6-Superpixels/readme.md

 The file 'Lab5Images.tar.gz 'contains the segmentation ground truth data.
 It has the same name as the image file and is saved as matlab file (.mat).
 The mat file contains several manual segmentation created by human annotators.

-For example, lets look at the ground truth for image ``train/22090`` we can use the following code
+For example, to look at the ground truth for image ``train/55075`` we can use the following code

 ```matlab
 gt=load('BSDS500/data/groundTruth/train/55075.mat')